 ENJOY AN IRON RICH DIET

 To keep energy levels high throughout the day, you’ll also want to make sure you’re getting enough iron in your diet.
-In fact, a study which the NHS declared to be ‘well designed’ and ‘reasonably accurate’, found that iron pills ‘cut tiredness in women in half’, even if they’re not anaemic.
+In fact, a study declared to be ‘well designed’ and ‘reasonably accurate’, found that iron pills ‘cut tiredness in women in half’, even if they’re not anaemic.
 Indeed, iron (both dietary and supplementary) has long been used been used to fight fatigue.

 Iron-rich foods include potatoes (is there anything they can’t do?!), almonds and cashew nuts, dark green vegetables like spinach and broccoli, and liver.
 Oh, and dark chocolate, too!
 Now, there’s a delicious set of ingredients we’re more than happy to eat more of.

 Getting sufficient restorative sleep is one of the most bedrocks of good health.
 During sleep, the body repairs and restores itself in countless ways — a process that can’t be duplicated by any other means.
 We’re not going to insult your intelligence by waxing lyrical about the link between a good night’s sleep and higher energy levels.
 Instead, we’ll redirect you to our super useful tips on optimising your bedtime routine.
 You can thank us tomorrow morning!